Skip to contents

 theme

-Named list of aesthetic parameters to be supplied to the plot.
+Theme object created by plot_dvconc_theme().
 Defaults can be viewed by running plot_dvconc_theme() with no arguments.

 ...